-Permission for Enterprise 2.0 users to create, update, or delete information persist from Marketing Cloud to the SOAP API.
+Permissions for Enterprise 2.0 users to create, update, or delete information persist across the web interface and SOAP API.
 The API checks the permissions granted to an Enterprise 2.0 user and applicably restricts those actions in the API as well.
-For example, if an Enterprise 2.0 user cannot create a data extension in Marketing Cloud, they cannot create a data extension via the SOAP API, either.
+For example, if an Enterprise 2.0 user can’t create a data extension by using the web interface, they can’t create a data extension via the SOAP API, either.
 The API checks permissions assigned to a user and acts accordingly on any calls made by that user.
 The API does not check permissions for retrieve calls at this time.
-While you can assign roles and permission sets to Enterprise 2.0 users, you cannot assign granular permissions at this time.
+While you can assign roles and permission sets to Enterprise 2.0 users, you can’t assign granular permissions at this time.

 Roles reside at the enterprise level unless otherwise specified.
 Any permission set or permission denied at a business unit level applies to all users within that business unit, even if the permission is enabled for a specific user.
 Also, any permission sets or permissions denied to a specific user apply even if those permissions are enabled in a business unit.

-You cannot create private or system roles, but you can update or modify these roles.
+You can’t create private or system roles, but you can update or modify these roles.
 You can assign roles to users, business units, and users within a business unit: